ersilia-os/ersilia-intro-workshop/README.md

 ## About Ersilia 🌐

-Ersilia is a tehc non-profit organisation dedicated to global health challenges, with a special focus on antimicrobial drug discovery 🦠💊.
+Ersilia is a tech non-profit organisation dedicated to global health challenges, with a special focus on antimicrobial drug discovery 🦠💊.
 Our mission is to harness the power of artificial intelligence to find new solutions to the pressing health challenges our world faces today.

 ## Get Started 🚀